 Alcohol and drugs are all mood-altering in some fashion, and affect different parts of the brain, some of which are responsible for motor skills, visual and auditory perception, short and long-term memory, and emotional wellness.
 Depending on dosage and duration, a substance use disorder can develop.
 The classifications of substances include marijuana, stimulants (cocaine), depressants (valium, alcohol), opiates (heroin), and hallucinogens (LSD).
 The use, misuse, and abuse of these substances are risk factors associated with heart disease, ulcers, HIV/AIDS, suicide, and clinical depression, just to name a few.

 Counseling

 Resources are available for alcohol and other drug counseling, rehabilitation, and employee assistance programs, through:

 Coordinator, Substance Abuse Counseling Programs

-Des Plaines campus, Room 2727 847.635.1845, or extension 1845 from campus phones
+Des Plaines campus, Room 2727

 Human Resources Department